davinci2105/BDD_FRCNN_Tailored/README.md

+# <p align="center">BDD-ObjectDetection: Object Detection using Faster R-CNN on BDD100K Dataset and Hybrid Weighted Loss</p>
-# BDD-ObjectDetection: Object Detection using Faster R-CNN on BDD100K Dataset and Hybrid Weighted Loss
+BDD-ObjectDetection: Object Detection using Faster R-CNN on BDD100K Dataset and Hybrid Weighted Loss

 This project implements an object detection system using the Faster R-CNN architecture on the BDD100K dataset.
 The system is evaluated using mAP (mean Average Precision) and other detection metrics.